Mining Intelligence and News

 Summary:

 Cigar Lake is an unconformity-related uranium deposit.
 Deposits of this type are believed to have formed through an oxidation-reduction reaction at a contact where oxygenated fluids meet with reducing fluids.
 That contact broadly coincides with the unconformity surface.
 The Cigar Lake deposit occurs at the unconformity contact between rock of the Athabasca Group and underlying Wollaston Group, an analogous setting to the Key Lake, McClean Lake, Collins Bay and McArthur River deposits.
-It shares many similarities with these deposits, including general structural setting, mineralogy, geochemistry, host rock association and the age of the mineralization; however, it is distinguished by its size, the intensity of its alteration process, the high degree of associated hydrothermal clay alteration and the presence of massive, extremely rich, high-grade uranium mineralization.
+It shares many similarities with these deposits, including general structural setting. mineralogy, geochemistry, host rock association and the age of the mineralization; however, it is distinguished by its flat-lying geometry, size, the intensity of its alteration process, the high degree of associated hydrothermal clay alteration and the presence of massive, extremely rich, high-grade uranium mineralization.

 The deposit and host rocks consist of three principal geological and geotechnical elements:

-• the deposit itself;
+• the deposit itself

-• the overlying sandstone;
+• the overlying sandstone

-• the underlying metamorphic basement rocks.
+• the underlying metamorphic basement rocks

-• a variably graphitic pelite unit located directly below the deposit;
+• a variably graphitic pelite unit located directly below the deposit

-• a biotite pelite unit located to the south of the deposit area within which most of the mine access infrastructure is located.
+• a biotite pelite unit located to the south of the deposit area within which most of the mine access infrastructure is located

 The graphitic pelite unit has been further divided into two sub-domains, including a graphite and sulphide-rich portion located directly below the uranium mineralization that has undergone variable and locally significant shear deformation, and a lesser graphite-rich portion that contains significantly less sulphides and shows less shear deformation.